Emerald Ash Borer

 There is no Emerald Ash Borer treatment or control methods.
 The trees are

-large, and the are literally hundreds of millions of EABs in trees, forests,
+large, and there are literally hundreds of millions of European Ash Borers,

-communities and neighborhoods.
-The main control method, is to remove trees
+neighborhoods.
+The main control method, is to remove trees that are found

-that are found to be infested.
-This insect has no natural enemies, that are
+to be infested.
+This insect has no natural enemies, that are native to the

-native to the U.S. Removal of affected trees, is costing municipalities millions
+U.S. Removal of affected trees, is costing municipalities millions of dollars

 If you have an infested tree, remove it immediately.
 Do not store the wood,